heroLFG/hugo-herolfg-site/content/posts/a-man-of-straw-and-steel.md

 The most offensive thing I've experienced in the world is to have someone believe a lie.
 The most obvious lie is a lie about me because I know me and can recognize when people are wrong about me.
 Just because I can know a lie about me doesn't mean I can immediately see that the other person is lieing or not because we all have various amounts of [bias](/posts/reminders#bias) regarding our [person](/posts/reminders#person).

 One way I express love is to attempt to truly understand a person.
 And I feel loved when I am understood.
 I'm not perfect at expressing my love in this way, and I want to practice getting better.
 The practice of ridding ourselves of lies about other people and truly understanding people is very important.
+The practice of ridding ourselves of lies about our own people and truly understanding our own people is very important.

 When we fail to understand the other person and believe that misunderstanding, I define that misunderstanding as a [straw man](/posts/reminders#straw-man).
 And when we fully understand the other person and believe that understanding, I define that understanding as a [steel man](/posts/reminders#steel-man).